shahoob/arcadia-index/docs/src/run-standard.md

 1. Clone the repository and navigate to it
 2. Set up PostgreSQL database
+3. Set up Redis
-3. Configure and run the backend
+4. Configure and run the backend
-4. Configure and run the frontend
+5. Configure and run the frontend

 ## Database Setup